fueled-io/bigcommerce-datalayer/README.md

-# BigCommerce dataLayer
+# BigCommerce ECC dataLayer

-A dataLayer implementation for BigCommerce, provided by [Fueled Inc](https://fueled.io).
+A "Enhanced E-Commerce" (ECC) dataLayer implementation for BigCommerce, provided by [Fueled Inc](https://fueled.io).

 ## Overview

 dataLayers provide a uniformed way for tracking and attribution scripts, such as Segment's Analatics.js library, to interact with your BigCommerce site.
 Implementing a dataLayer will ensure that all scripts use consistent attribution values and calculations.
 They can also cut down on custom code.
 Finally, they are exposed to Google Tag Manager, if you choose to implement tracking via GTM.

+This dataLayer project implements Google's Enhanced E-Commerce specification.

 ## Installation